Plane partition: Plane partitions in a box

+The isometric projection of the unit cubes representing a plane partition in a box gives a bijection between these plane partitions and rhombus tilings of a hexagon with the same edge lengths as the box.

 Special plane partitions

 Special plane partitions include symmetric, cyclic and self-complementary plane partitions, and combinations of these properties.

 In the subsequent sections, the enumeration of special sub-classes of plane partitions inside a box are considered.

 These articles use the notation $N_i(r,s,t)$ for the number of such plane partitions, where r, s, and t are the dimensions of the box under consideration, and i is the index for the case being considered.